shyamjos/Ansible-mysql-galera-cluster/README.md

 ### Stop Mysql Cluster

-You can use the --tag option "stop_cluster" in ansible to safely stop the mysql cluster
+You can use the --tag option "stop_cluster" to safely stop the mysql cluster

 `ansible-playbook deploy-mysql-cluster.yml -i inventory.yml --tags "stop_cluster"`

 ### Start Mysql Clsuter

-You can use the --tag option "start_cluster" in ansible to safely start/bootstrap the mysql cluster
+You can use the --tag option "start_cluster" to safely start/bootstrap the mysql cluster

 `ansible-playbook deploy-mysql-cluster.yml -i inventory.yml --tags "start_cluster"`